-Printing and distribution requirements PC 00-68; PM 00-15 PM 2013- 09 All production costs must be kept to a minimum by: Limiting content to recording performance and meeting statutory obligations Printing hard copies in house in black and white Not including unnecessary pictures and illustrations Eliminating external production costs Electronic copies of annual reports are to be sent to: State Records (upload to OpenGov NSW) National Library of Australia UWS Library State Library Parliamentary Library Yes Public availability of annual reports ARSBA s12; ARSBA c16 TC15-19 PM 2013-09 A copy of the annual report must be made publicly available on the statutory body's website (or other relevant website) as soon as practicable after the hard copy report is presented to Parliament A copy of the annual report must also be made available to Parliament in electronic form as soon as practicable after the hard copy report is presented to Parliament Available to others if required by the Treasurer Yes
+Printing and distribution requirements PC 00-68; PM 00-15 PM 2013- 09 All production costs must be kept to a minimum by: Limiting content to recording performance and meeting statutory obligations Printing hard copies in house in black and white Not including unnecessary pictures and illustrations Eliminating external production costs Electronic copies of annual reports are to be sent to: State Records (upload to OpenGov NSW) National Library of Australia UWS Library State Library Parliamentary Library Yes Submission of annual report to the Treasurer ARSBA s10 PM201 3- 09 Submit an electronic copy of annual report to the Treasurer (office@treasurer.nsw.gov.au) at the same time it is submitted to the appropriate Minister Yes Presentation of annual report to Parliament ARSBA s11 The appropriate Minister must present a printed copy of a statutory body's annual report to each House of Parliament.
+To permit that Minister to meet this requirement, each statutory body must submit two printed copies of its annual report to that Minister.
+The appropriate Minister must present that report within one month of receipt If late, statement by Minister Yes Public availability of annual reports ARSBA s12; ARSBA c16 TC15-19 PM 2013-09 A copy of the annual report must be made publicly available on the statutory body's website (or other relevant website) as soon as practicable after the hard copy report is presented to Parliament A copy of the annual report must also be made available to Parliament in electronic form as soon as practicable after the hard copy report is presented to Parliament Available to others if required by the Treasurer Yes www.bossi.nsw.gov.au

-Contact: Shane Oates, BOSSI Registrar
+Contact: BOSSI Registrar